-Aspect of the implementation that should be improved Recommendation for improvement Part A Domestic legal and administrative framework It is recommended that Belize finalise its domestic legal and administrative framework in relation to CbC requirements as soon as possible, taking into account its particular domestic legislative process.
-Part B Exchange of information It is recommended that Belize take steps to have Qualifying Competent Authority agreements in effect with jurisdictions of the Inclusive Framework that meet the confidentiality, appropriate use and consistency conditions.
-Part C Appropriate use It is recommended that Belize take steps to ensure that the appropriate use condition is met ahead of the first exchanges of information.
+Aspect of the implementation that should be improved Recommendation for improvement Part A Domestic legal and administrative framework It is recommended that Barbados finalise its domestic legal and administrative framework in relation to CbC requirements as soon as possible, taking into account its particular domestic legislative process.
+Part B Exchange of information It is recommended that Barbados take steps to sign the CbC MCAA and have QCAAs in effect with jurisdictions of the Inclusive Framework which meet the confidentiality, consistency and appropriate use prerequisites.
+Part C Appropriate use It is recommended that Barbados take steps to ensure that the appropriate use condition is met ahead of the first exchanges of CbC reports.